JDuckworth1/NeurovascularDynamics/README.md

 # NeurovascularDynamics

-Code for processing wide-field and two photon imaging data.
 Extract time series data from widefield and two photon tif images and perform spectral calculations to study neural and vascular dynamics.

 Some files in this repository use functions from the [CHRONUX toolbox](http://chronux.org) and/or functions developed by Xiang Ji: [github](https://github.com/xiangjiph/VCRA)